-When money is tight, it's tough to make your mortgage, car, or credit card payment.
+When money's tight, it can be tough to make your mortgage, car, and credit card payments.
 Some people think that paying a little bit will smooth things over and stave off collection efforts.
-But making a partial or "good faith" payment does not mean your creditor will go easier on you.
-Instead, if you pay less then the minimum, expect your creditor to charge you late fees, ding your credit, and eventually sue you for the entire amount you owe.
+But making a partial or "good faith" payment doesn't mean your creditor will go easier on you.

-It is important to realize that your creditor is only interested in two things: making money and appearing profitable to its shareholders.
+It's important to realize that your creditor is only interested in two things: Making money and appearing profitable to its shareholders.
 When you pay less than your minimum payment, your creditor loses money, and frankly, shareholders don't like it when creditors have a lot of bad accounts on the books.

 The simple fact is that the only way you can get in the good graces of your creditor is by paying what you owe.
 If you can't, it's important to understand that making good faith payments can be more harmful than you might think.